 Charts 17 and 18 present a breakdown of TARGET2 volumes and turnover by type of transaction.
-Traffic is divided into four categories: payments to third parties (e.g. interbank transactions and customer transactions), payments related to operations with the central bank (e.g. monetary policy operations and cash operations), ancillary system settlement, and liquidity transfers between participants belonging to the same group.
+Traffic is divided into four categories: payments to third parties (for example interbank transactions and customer transactions), payments related to operations with the central bank (such as monetary policy operations and cash operations), ancillary system settlement, and liquidity transfers between participants belonging to the same group.

-More than 80% of the TARGET2 volume is made up of payments to third parties, i.e. payments between market participants.
-The volume of ancillary system settlement represents 8% of the total volume, 7% is generated through operations with the central bank, and the remaining 3% is linked to liquidity transfers.
-Overall, all these figures remained similar to those for the previous year.
+About 83% of the TARGET2 volume is made up of payments to third parties, i.e. payments between market participants.
+The volume of ancillary system settlement represents 8% of the total volume, while 7% is generated through operations with the central bank and the remaining 3% is linked to liquidity transfers.
+Overall, these figures remained similar to those for the previous year.

-With regard to turnover, payments between participants represent only 42% of total value.
-The value of ancillary system settlement represents 20% of the total volume, 12% is generated through operations with the central bank, and the remaining 26% is linked to liquidity transfers.
-Overall, all these figures remained similar to those for the previous year.
+With regard to turnover, payments between participants represent only 41% of total value.
+The value of ancillary system settlement represents 18% of the total volume, 15% is generated through operations with the central bank and the remaining 26% is linked to liquidity transfers.
+Overall, these figures remained similar to those for the previous year.

 The difference between the volume-based and the value-based indicators across payment categories stems from the fact that the average sums involved in monetary policy transactions, ancillary system instructions and liquidity transfers are typically much larger than payments to third parties.